kserve/kserve/docs/samples/monitoring/README.md

 ## Metrics and Monitoring

-This document will help you get started with monitoring the model versions defined in your InferenceService resource objects using Prometheus.
+Getting started with Prometheus based monitoring of model versions defined in InferenceService resource objects.

 ### Table of Contents
 1. [Prometheus installation](#Prometheus-installation)